Note: This gift guide has been UPDATED for 2021! Hoorah!

-Well, we’ve got a first for TGIMM this year: A holiday gift guide.
+Time to dust off a rarity for TGIMM: A holiday gift guide.
 But!
 A holiday gift guide for spooky people.
-If you have a spooky person or two in your life — or if you, yourself, are a spooky person who is looking forward to gifting yourself something lovely this year — this guide is for you.
+If you have a spooky person or two in your life — or if you, yourself, are a spooky person who is looking forward to gifting yourself something lovely this year — this spooky gift guide is for you.
 It is full of things to read, things to look at, things to wear, things to decorate your home, and things to otherwise enjoy, all of which make excellent gifts for any and all people who enjoy just a little bit of darkness in their day-to-day life.
 Even during the holiday season.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]